SRJPE/JPE-datasets/scripts/juvenile-monitoring-seine-and-snorkel-data/feather-river/feather_seine_2015-2021.md

     ## [1] TRUE

 Each id is unique as anticipated.
+There are 10100 unique ids.

 Each `sample_id` is not unique because multiple catches can occur in the same beach seine sample.